Student Career Conference: Frequently Asked Questions

 Are students of color the only students who get to attend this conference?

-No. All students from western Washington high schools and middle schools are welcome to attend.
-The focus of the conference is students of color because the dropout rate and poverty rate among students of color are higher than that of the majority student population.
+No. All students from Snohomish County middle and high schools are welcome to attend regardless of cultural background, heritage or country of origin.
+The focus of the conference is underrepresented students experiencing various equity gaps, because the dropout rate and poverty rate among them are higher than that of the well represented student population.

 Are you accepting white panelists and volunteers?

 Yes, we welcome all professionals to serve as panelists, and anyone can volunteer.
-However, the conference is focused on students of color, and so topics will be oriented on how they can achieve success, find careers that interest them and learn more about being a professional of color in their future.
+However, the conference is focused on underrepresented students, and topics will be oriented on how they can achieve success, find careers that interest them and learn more about being a professional in their future.

 Should every student get this information to help them prepare for college and a career?

 Yes!
-This conference is one of many ways students get information about college and careers, but it may be the only opportunity for students of color to speak with a professional of color to learn about career options.
+This conference is one of many ways students get information about college and careers, but it may be the only opportunity for many students to speak with professionals in our community to learn about career options.

 Does the conference work?
 Does it result in more students going to college and choosing professional careers?